lee5214/blog-gatsby/content/posts/01-01-2018-How to use gatsby to create my blog#1.md

 ---
 path: '/How-to-use-gatsby-to-create-my-blog-1'
-title: 'Build dynamic blog with Gatsby #1'
+title: 'Build dynamic blog with Gatsby'
 published: true
 date: 01-01-2018
 about: 'Gatsby'
+series: 1
 tags: [Gatsby, React, Redux, GraphQL, Markdown] snippet : "I'm a big fan of react ecosystem and I always want to create my own blog to share and record some learning experience, so this is it.
           Gatsby is a super fast static sit generator which let React users to scaffold out a static site in 'React way'.